 Utsav Murti Temple

 In one corner, I found a small temple with beautiful images of Uma Mahesh decked up in all finery surrounded by a huge halo.
 The priest was livingly doing their Shringar or decorating them.
 He told me that these are Utsab Murtis and they are the ones that go around in the palanquins I saw before on the festive days.

 Ekambareswarar Temple Mango Tree

 The corridors turn around and lead to a courtyard that houses the ancient Mango tree which is supposed to be at least 3500 years old.
 The four branches of the tree give 4 different varieties of Mangoes.
 People interpret this as a representation of the 4 Vedas.
 The tree is referred to as Sthala Vriksh.

 There is a Shiva temple attached to the tree both of which are on a platform in the middle of the courtyard.
 I sat here for some time and wondered if this is the original place where Parvati worshipped Shiva.

 Close to the Mango tree temple, a large stone had a Sri Yantra carved on it.
 The Kumkum and flowers on it told me that it is regularly worshipped.
-Next to it is a temple with a green door was closed and due to boards in Tamil, I could not make out whose temple is it.
+Next to it is a temple with a green door that was closed and due to boards in Tamil, I could not make out whose temple is it.

-This is a small temple in one corner with a 1008 Lingas made on a larger Linga.
+This is a small temple in one corner with 1008 Lingas made on a larger Linga.
 I so wanted to take a picture of this unique linga but the pujari shooed me away.

 As you are heading back towards the entrance to the sanctum you see a room on the left.
 This houses one of the most beautiful Nataraja.
-This temple made me think of all those Natarajas that are sold across the world, that was once meant to be worshipped like this one.
+This temple made me think of all those Natarajas that are sold across the world, that were once meant to be worshipped like this one.

 Next to the Nataraja temple is another small temple with lovely Utsav murtis.